 Note: Just because a county has only old records or no records of a species, does not mean that the species is not present!
 Instead, it reflects a combination of sampling effort and potential presence/absence.
 Use these maps more to understand where you are might find something, not where you are unlikely to find something.

-A statewide species list is available as a printable all Ohio Dragonfly Checklist (as pdf or Excel) and an All Ohio Damselfly Checklist (as pdf or Excel).
+An older statewide species list is available as a printable all Ohio Dragonfly Checklist (as pdf or Excel) and an All Ohio Damselfly Checklist (as pdf or Excel).
 These can be used in the field or at home to get excited about finding other species.
-Think you have found a threatened or endangered species?
-Let us know!

-There should be 167 maps, which you can click to expand.
+There should be 172 maps, accounting for hybrids and other oddities, which you can click to expand.